"OPREP-3" - A Classified US Military Reporting

 Alaska?
 This was the first reference to any unusual aerial activity not near US–Canadian border.
 Robert Todd asked the Headquarters, Alaskan Air Command (ACC), under the FOI Act, for any pertinent records related to “unidentified foreign objects” during the period in question, but, in a February 8th, 1978 reply letter, the AAC’s Deputy Director of Administration, Major Barry S. Oswell, stated that the material had already been destroyed.
 Beyond the above two INZA log entries, a further two extracts were provided to Robert Todd, but contained already discussed details regarding the sightings and radar hits at Malmstrom.
 One curious line, in the third extract, however, states, “The radars which picked up the objects were checked and no malfunctions or unusual propagation were detected.”.
 I have imaged the whole set of “INZA Alert Officer” log extracts below.

 As mentioned above, the CIA Operations Center had been alerted by Air Force Intelligence, of the confusing aerial intrusions.
 The National Military Command Center (NMCC) also briefed the CIA, repeatedly, on the situation, as we shall see.
 Suspiciously, a significant number of FOI requests, submitted by Robert Todd, Barry Greenwood and Todd Zechel to the CIA’s Information and Privacy Coordinator, met with ongoing denials.
-Researchers had already obtained copies of four separate NMCC Deputy Director of Operations (DDO) “Talker” messages, as well as two NMCC DDO “Memorandum For The Record” documents.
-All listed the CIA on the distribution lists.
+Researchers, by 1978, had already obtained copies of four separate NMCC Deputy Director of Operations (DDO) “Talker” messages, as well as two NMCC DDO “Memorandum For The Record” documents, which listed the CIA on the distribution lists.
 Two of the DDO “Talker” messages were distributed with IMMEDIATE precedence, and one DDO Memorandum, with the subject line “AFB Penetration”, listed a specific CIA staffer, Mr. G. Cunningham, as the CIA representative who should deal with incoming information.

 I will not present and discuss all six NMCC records that list the CIA as an addressee, but it is worth, for the sake of transparency, highlighting one of them.
 Dated the 29th of October, 1975, and signed by the NMCC’s DDO, Brig.
 Gen. C. D. Roberts, is a “Memorandum For The Record”.
 It reads: